Chronic Obstructive Pulmonary Disease (COPD)

 Guidelines

-NICE recommends to suspect COPD in:
+NICE recommends suspecting COPD in:

 • >35 y/o with a risk factor for COPD (e.g. significant smoking history), and